-Learn how to sew a Peasant Dress with this free pattern!
+Learn how to sew a Peasant Dress with this free girl’s peasant dress pattern.

-I love Peasant Dresses- they truly are one of the simplest dresses to make.
-I’m so happy to share this free peasant dress pattern and tutorial with you today.
-The free peasant dress pattern comes in size 12 months to a girls size 14 with both long and short sleeve options.
+This free printable pdf dress pattern and tutorial is available in size 12 months to a girl’s size 14 with both long and short sleeve options.

 Want more free patterns?
 See my free patterns and tutorials page for girls ==>> here.